pulumi/pulumi-eks/README.md

 - The cluster's worker nodes, and node groups which are managed by an autoscaling group
 - The Kubernetes resources needed to allow the worker nodes to access the cluster

-The default configuration targets the AWS account's default VPC, and creates an autoscaling group of 2 `t2.medium` EC2 instances:
+The default configuration targets the AWS account's default VPC, and creates an autoscaling group of two `t2.medium` EC2 instances:

 ```typescript
 import * as eks from "@pulumi/eks";